alex-abrehforoush/Percolation/README.md

 <p align="justify">
   Percolation theory in statistical physics describes the behavior of a network when nodes or links are added with a definite probability and we want to explore how a signal spreads through the network.
 We will explore phase transition in this model in what follows (In particular, site percolation in a 2D lattice).

   Fractal dimension is a measure of the complexity of a fractal pattern, describing how the pattern fills space at different scales.
 It is a way to quantify irregular or self-similar structures that exhibit intricate detail regardless of the level of magnification.
-The fractal dimension in this context, often denoted as $d_f$​, characterizes the behavior of the giant component's size $$S$$ as a function of the system size $$L$$.
+The fractal dimension in this context, often denoted as $d_f$​, characterizes the behavior of the giant component's size $S$ as a function of the system size $L$.
 When the system is close to the percolation threshold, the relationship can be expressed as:

   $$S \propto L ^ {d_f}$$

-  Where $$d_f$$​ is the fractal dimension we are trying to determine.
+  Where $d_f$​ is the fractal dimension we are trying to determine.
 This dimension captures the scaling behavior of the giant component as the system size increases.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)